-News have appeared that a study by the French government says that Free, France’s fourth national and very disruptive mobile operator, is falling behind on mobile network infrastructure deployment as mandated by the terms of the licence.
+News have appeared that a study by the French government says that Free, France’s fourth national and very disruptive mobile operator, is falling behind on mobile network infrastructure deployment as mandated by the terms of the license.

 Free, owned by the Iliad group, was a unique appearance on the mature markets of Western Europe, offering cutthroat low prices across a range of plans, including generous roaming and data offers.
 Naturally, incumbent operators didn’t really like having a discounting competitor who was also piggybacking on their infrastructure and there were some minor disagreements between the competitors.